meiou9sei/AvvocadopneanCipherTranslator/README.md

 # AvvocadopneanCipherTranslator
 Translates Avvocadopnean Cipher to English and vice versa.
-Personal project to test out my c skillz
+Personal project

 Currently only Eng->Avv translation is functional, Avv->Eng will come soon

 ## How to install and use
-I think you can just use a C compiler (like gcc) with codeblocks or VSCode and run the main AvvocadopneanCipherTranslator.c ...?
-I'm new so don't know, you can probably google it.
-I'm pretty sure you just need the .c file, or can run AvvocadopneanCipherTranslator file itself through terminal?

-I'll look into it later
+not sure.
+I'll look into it later. pretty sure you can just compile the .c file and it'll work though

 ## TODO:

-**new TODO list:**
+first and foremost: fix Avv->eng so it's not so buggy

+0) replace aboutAvv or aboutProgram with fileReader
 1) create and implement getInt function for use in menus so program doesn't crash upon entry of char
   - probably take in input a char, then convert it to int
 2)  Eng->Avv translator